DLeirer/machinelearningbootcamp/README.md

     (import cv2)

-## Download the data *** (do not forget this step! this may take some time!)
+## Download the data (this may take some time!)

-Download the following file (may take some time) and place it in the day2 folder
+Download the following file and place it in the day2 folder

 VGG16 weights (500MB) from [https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view](https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view)